corentin-junod/DSM-Occlusion/README.md

     - For the following distributions :
       - Arch : `sudo pacman -Syu git cuda cmake gdal`
       - Ubuntu :
-        - Add the ubuntugis repository : `sudo add-apt-repository ppa:ubuntugis/ppa`
-        - Update the package list and install : `sudo apt-get update && sudo apt-get install cmake libgdal-dev`
+        - Install CMake and GDAL : `sudo apt-get install git cmake libgdal-dev`
         - Download CUDA Toolkit from the official site (https://developer.nvidia.com/cuda-downloads).
-Select your preferred installer type and proceed through the installation process.
+Select your preferred installer type and follow the instructions for the *Base Installer*.
       - Other distributions :
         - **Git and CMake** : these are widely available form any distribution
         - **GDAL** : Depends on the distribution.
 The development package is often called gdal-devel or libgdal-dev.
         - **CUDA Toolkit** : Download it from the official site (https://developer.nvidia.com/cuda-downloads).
-Select your preferred installer type and proceed through the installation process.
+Select your preferred installer type and follow the instructions for the *Base Installer*.

 2. Clone this repository and navigate to its root.